DrC0okie/HEIG_PCO_Labo3/README.md

     thread->requestStop();
 ```

-The `PcoThread::requestStop()` method requests the threads to stop by setting a boolean flag inside the class.
-The flag
+The `PcoThread::requestStop()` method requests the threads to stop by setting a boolean member that acts as a flag.
-is the checked in the `run()` method of each `Seller` instance with the `PcoThread::stopRequested()` method.
-Once the
+This flag is the checked in the `run()` method of each `Seller` instance by calling the `PcoThread::stopRequested()`
-flag is set, the instances will all stop their execution once their current task is finished.
+method.
+Once the flag is set, the instances will all stop their main run loop once their current task is finished.
+The
+program is then able to terminate gracefully.

-Example in the `Factory` class:
+Example taken fro the `Factory::run()` method:

 ```c++
   while (!PcoThread::thisThread()->stopRequested()) {